Squamish, British Columbia: Education

 Squamish has five English language public elementary schools: Brackendale Elementary, Garibaldi Highlands Elementary, Mamquam Elementary, Squamish Elementary, and Valleycliffe Elementary.
 Under the Sea to Sky Learning Connections, the public schools district also manages Sea to Sky Online, Sea to Sky Alternative, Cultural Journeys, and Learning Expeditions.
 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone primary school in that city: the école Les Aiglons.
 There are two public secondary schools – Howe Sound Secondary School and Don Ross Middle School – as well as the board office for School District 48 Howe Sound.

 Squamish hosts three private schools: Squamish Montessori Elementary School, Cedar Valley Waldorf School, and Coast Mountain Academy for grades seven through 12.
 Coast Mountain Academy is located next to Capilano University's Squamish campus.

 Capilano University offers post-secondary education through its Squamish campus, including diploma programs and university transfer courses.
 It bought the campus of Quest University, which opened in September 2007 and closed in April 2023, and was Canada's first private, non-profit, secular university.

 Society and culture

 Squamish is home to a variety of faiths.
 There are eleven churches and religious organizations, including several Christian denominations, as well as the Baháʼí Faith, and a Sikh temple.

 The Squamish Public Library is located in the downtown area, on Second Avenue.
 It houses a collection of books, CDs, DVDs, and magazines.
 It has an art for loan collection and an online historical archive of various photographs, periodicals, and a library of things.
-Nearby museums include the Britannia Mine Museum and the West Coast Railway Association.
+Nearby museums include the Britannia Mine Museum and the Railway Museum of British Columbia.

 In 1998, Squamish was briefly the home of the world's first unionized McDonald's franchise, although the union was decertified by the summer of 1999.

 From 2010 until 2016, the municipality hosted the Squamish Valley Music Festival.
 Usually taking place in August, the event has hosted artists such as Eminem, Bruno Mars, Macklemore, and Arcade Fire.